NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 camera orientations which cause the jitter.

-The conclusion is that if the two kinds of ground constraints are weak, and the prior DEM is decent, the results are rather similar.
+The conclusion is that if the two kinds of ground constraints are weak, and the reference DEM is decent, the results are rather similar.
 Likely the intrinsic ``--tri-weight`` constraint is preferred, unless desired to pull the solution towards the reference DEM.
 Some user judgment is needed in choosing the type of constraint and its weight,